FlusherDock1/Gutenberg/readme.md

 **Not working:**
 - Inline elements
-    - Inline image _(Because of not implemented native Mediauploader)_
+    - Inline image _(Because of gutenberg.js bug, i will investigate it later)_
-- Common blocks
-    - Gallery _(Because of not implemented native Mediauploader)_
-    - Cover _(Because of not implemented native Mediauploader)_
-    - File _(Because of not implemented native Mediauploader)_
 - Layout elements
-    - Media & text _(Because of not implemented native Mediauploader)_
     - Page break _(Standart WordPress feature.
 Will be removed in next updates)_
     - More _(Standart WordPress feature.
 Will be removed in next updates)_
 - Widgets
     - All of them not working _(They are standart WordPress widgets.
 They will be removed in next updates)_

 **In work:**
-- Mediauploader with native OctoberCMS Medialibrary
+- ~~Mediauploader with native OctoberCMS Medialibrary~~ **DONE in 1.0.7 update**
+- Removing WP widgets

-I will be happy if you help me with medialibrary implementation.
+I will be happy if you help me with any form of custom functions implementation.
 Please sumbit your PR in [plugin Github Repository](https://github.com/FlusherDock1/Gutenberg).

 ---
 ## Installation